House price and sales index (prc_hpi_inx)

 • Annual rate of change

-• Percentage in the year
+• Percentage of each quarter in the year

 3.5.
 Statistical unit

-Each published index or rate of change refers to transacted dwellings purchased at market prices by the household sector in the corresponding geographical entity.
+The published data refers to transacted dwellings purchased at market prices by households in the corresponding geographical entity.
 All transacted dwellings are covered, regardless of which institutional sector they were bought from and of the purchase purpose.

 3.6.
 Statistical population